homielab.github.io

 MountMate screenshot showing the app interface

-The app is refreshingly focused.
-It does drive mounting and unmounting, shows free space, and that’s it.
-No feature creep, no subscription nags, no unnecessary complexity.
-The entire app is written in Swift using native macOS APIs, so it feels right at home on the system.
-No Electron bloat here - just a lightweight utility that does exactly what it promises.
+The app is focused on a single purpose—drive mounting and unmounting with free space display.
+No feature creep, no subscription requirements, no unnecessary complexity.
+The entire application is written in Swift using native macOS APIs, resulting in a lightweight utility without Electron overhead.

-Installation is straightforward - you can use Homebrew (brew install --cask mountmate) or grab the DMG from GitHub.
-The app is completely free and open source under the GPL license.
-Version 1.6 dropped in June 2025 with the latest improvements.
+Installation options include Homebrew (brew install --cask mountmate) or direct DMG download from GitHub.
+The app is free and open source under the GPL license.
+Version 1.6 was released in June 2025.

 Related Apps